resist-js/resist/docs/en-US/STRUCTURE.md

 > When using Prettier, this file is used to exclude files, directories or patterns from being included in this prettier process.
 > This is the top-level ignore file used across the mono-repo.
 >
-> - Sub-packages may define their own `.prettierignore` which will supercede this one.
+> - Sub-packages may define their own `.prettierignore` which will supersede this one.
-> - This file will be referenced for example when running `pnpm run check`, as well as: Pull Requests, Commit/Push, Github Actions CI.
+> - This file will be referenced for example when running `pnpm run check`, as well as: Pull Requests, Commit/Push, GitHub Actions CI.

 - [.prettierrc](https://github.com/resist-js/resist/blob/master/.prettierrc)
   [What is this?](https://prettier.io/docs/en/configuration.html)